Knowledge, Justification, and Adequate Reasons

+This says that if the agent believes $X$ at world $w$, then she does not believe the complement $W-X$ at world $w$. \end{description} (brk), (ba), (as), and (d) are the model-theoretic analogs of the axioms (BRK), (BA), (AS), and (D), respectively.
+A \emph{pointed model} is a pair $(M,w)$ consisting of a model $M$ and a world $w$ in $M$.

+Given a pre-model $M$, to say that $\varphi$ is \emph{valid in $M$}, written $M\models\varphi$, means that $\sem{\varphi}_M=W$.
+To say that $\varphi$ is \emph{valid}, written $\models\varphi$, means that $M\models\varphi$ for every model $M$.
+That is, validity is taken over the class of models (and not the larger class of pre-models).
+It is shown in Theorem~\ref{theorem:RBB-determinacy} that $\RBB$ is sound and complete for this semantics: we have $\vdash\varphi$ if and only if $\models\varphi$.
+Unless explicitly noted otherwise, our focus in what follows will generally be on the concept of model (and not the concept of pre-model).

-Some useful terminology: given a reason $r$ and a formula $\psi$ to be used as an assumption describing the key features of a particular situation of reason-based belief, to say \begin{itemize} \item ``$r$ is adequate (assuming $\psi$)'' means $\vdash \psi\to r$;
+The following terminology will be useful for what follows: given a reason $r$ and a pointed model $(M,w)$ representing the key features of a particular situation of reason-based belief, to say \begin{itemize} \item ``$r$ is adequate at $(M,w)$'' means $M,w\models r$;